stoneyield/stoneyield-docs/content/docs/whitepaper/supply-control.md

 Beyond the `burn()` function, protocol includes:

-- `earlyRedeem()`: Converts sUSDC to USDC and burns the token
+- `earlyRedeem()`: Converts sUSD to USDC and burns the token
-- `airdrop()`: Distributes sUSDC from treasury to participants during allocation events
+- `airdrop()`: Distributes sUSD from treasury to participants during allocation events
 - `pause()`: Suspends critical mint or transfer operations when necessary

 These mechanisms enable protocol to adjust supply parameters reactively without dependence on economic incentive games or speculative token mechanics.